Do you want to enable maintenance mode for WooCommerce without affecting other parts of your WordPress website?

 After adding all these URLs, click on the ‘Save’ button to store your changes.

-Putting Your Store in Maintenance Mode
+Step 4: Put Your WooCommerce Store in Maintenance Mode

-Then, click on the ‘Inactive’ slider under ‘Coming Soon Mode’ or ‘Maintenance Mode,’ so that it changes to ‘Active.’
+Then, click on the ‘Inactive’ slider under ‘Coming Soon Mode’ or ‘Maintenance Mode’ so that it changes to ‘Active.’

-Now, simply visit your WooCommerce store in an incognito browser tab, and you will see your custom design, rather than your online store.
+Now, simply visit your WooCommerce store in an incognito browser tab, and you will see your custom design rather than your online store.

 When you are ready to make your store public, simply go back to SeedProd » Landing Pages.